Hatteras Island Restaurants

 - (252) 995-DICK (3425)

-With four locations along the Outer Banks, you can find Dirty Dick’s on Hatteras in the same shopping center as Food Lion in Avon.
+With two locations along the Outer Banks, you can find Dirty Dick’s on Hatteras in the same shopping center as Food Lion in Avon.
 Judging by the name, this might sound like a simple seafood shack, but Dirty Dick’s is actually a nice restaurant with a fun-loving atmosphere and seriously good food.
-The menu pays homage to New Orleans and Louisiana cuisine with dishes such as seafood gumbo, jambalaya and Po Boys, but it also offers a vast array of classic seafood favorites, including the biggest variety of crab preparations we’ve ever seen.
+The menu pays homage to New Orleans and Louisiana cuisine with dishes such as seafood gumbo, jambalaya and Po Boys, but it also offers nuances of the East Coast, featuring a vast array of classic seafood favorites, including the biggest variety of crab preparations we’ve ever seen.
 Steaks, chicken, pork, burgers, ribs, salads, unusual sides and appetizers and sandwiches round out the offerings.
 Check out their popular T-shirts and other merchandise.